Dynamical evolution of the Uranian satellite system I. From the 5/3 Ariel-Umbriel mean motion resonance to the present: The present system

 where $m_0$ is the mass of Uranus, and $m$ and $R$ are the mass and the radius of the satellite, respectively.
 From the $J_2$ values in Table~\ref{tab:orbital_physical_properties_satellites}, estimated by \citet{Chen_etal_2014}, we can obtain $k_{\rm f}$ and then $\zeta$ for all satellites.
 Adopting the present semi-major axes of the satellites (Table~\ref{tab:orbital_physical_properties_satellites}), with Eq.\,(\ref{eq:precession_constant}) we finally estimate the precession constant (see Table~\ref{tab:spin_axis_precession_constant}).

 Using the same method performed to estimate the secular modes (Sect.~\ref{sec:secular_modes}), the precession rate (Eq.\,(\ref{eq:precession})) can also be obtained using a frequency analysis.
 From the results of the integration of the Uranian system obtained in Sect.~\ref{sec:secular_modes}, we used \texttt{TRIP} to analyse the precession frequency of the satellites when the obliquity is nearly zero.
 This comparison is important, because the precession rate is also influenced by the perturbations of the remaining satellites in the system (Eq.\,(\ref{eq:precession})).
 The numerical results are also shown in Table~\ref{tab:spin_axis_precession_constant}.
-We observe that there is a good agreement between the two determinations, meaning that the precession of the satellites is indeed dominated by the gravitational torque of Uranus (Eq.\,(\ref{eq:precession_constant})).
+We observe that there is a good agreement between the precession constant, $\alpha$ (Eq.\,(\ref{eq:precession_constant})), and the main frequency of the precession angle, $\dot \psi$ (Eq.\,(\ref{eq:precession})), meaning that the precession of the satellites is indeed dominated by the gravitational torque of Uranus (term in $\alpha \cos \obq $).

 During the passage through the 5/3~MMR between Ariel and Umbriel, \citet{Cuk_etal_2020} observed that all five moons had their inclinations excited.
 The effect on the inclination is particularly significant in Miranda because it has the smallest mass, which could explain its current high value.
 However, after leaving the resonance, the remaining four moons are all left with inclination values higher than the current ones. \citet{Cuk_etal_2020} then propose that the inclination of Umbriel can be lowered if its node is involved in a secular spin-orbit resonance with the spin of Oberon, that is, if $\alpha_\mathrm{oberon} \approx s_3$, which corresponds to Cassini state~2.